DrakirL/DrakirL.github.io/p10/class/sorcerer.md

 ### Level 1: Royal Decree?
 You learn the *Command* Spell and can cast it without using a Focus.<br>
-When you cast the *Command* Spell, your order can be up to 3 words long, and any creature will understand your intent as long as it can hear you speak.
+When you cast the *Command* Spell, your order can be up to 3 words long, and a targeted creature will understand your intent as long as it can hear you speak.

 ### Level 1: Majestic Presence?
 You can either Charm or Frighten a creature you socially interact with at no cost?
 (DETAILS?
 PHRASING?)